TeamofProgrammers/Bridge/README.md

 - [ ] Rename from BridgeMock_May2019 to something less... boring.
 - [ ] Allow for channel names in config.xml, convert them to the uint variant in the ReadConfig function.
 - [ ] Get the config.xml parsing logic out of Discord.cs and BridgeService.cs, isolate this entirely in the entry point of the program.
 These libraries shouldn't be reading from a config file, as it is outside of their scope.
-- [ ] Add SSL/TLS to the connection.
+- [ ] Add SSL/TLS options for connection.
 - [ ] Allow for Hostnames to be used in the ServerHost section.
-- [ ] Put everything back in bin/debug, as things are just becoming messy now.
+- [X] Put everything back in bin/debug, as things are just becoming messy now.
+- [ ] Remove the Scaffolding / Test GUI.
+(After Everything is working)
 ## Setup
 ### Requirements
 * UnrealIRCD - This product not tested on other animals.